Metastability of Logit Dynamics for Coordination Games: Proofs from Section

-\underline{$1<l<n-2i-1$:} \begin{itemize} \item if a player at the borders of the $j$-th monochromatic block is selected for update (there are two of these players) and she changes her strategy (this happens with probability $1/2$), then the dynamics reaches a profile $\y$ at same level $i+1$ and the length of the $j$-th monochromatic block decreases to $l-1$;
+\underline{$1<l<n-2i-1$:} Let $v$ be the player selected for update.
+Consider all the possible selections of $v$: \begin{itemize} \item suppose $v$ is one of the two players at the border of the $j$-th monochromatic block and she changes her strategy.
+Since the border players are two and their neighbors are playing different strategies, $v$ selects her new strategy at random and thus the probability of this event is $1/n$.
+Moreover, the dynamics reach a profile $\y$ of level $i+1$ where the length of the $j$-th monochromatic block decreases to $l-1$.

-\item if a neighbor $v$ of the border players of the $j$-th monochromatic block is selected for update and she changes her strategy, then the number of monochromatic blocks does not change (and thus we are at still at level $i+1$) but the $j$-th monochromatic block increases in size.

-Notice that, in this case, player $v$ does not belong to a monochromatic block of size 1, since we are conditioning on the fact that the $j$-th monochromatic block is the first to disappear ($\tau_{i,j} <\tau_{i,j'} \; \forall j' \neq j$).
-Therefore the two neighbors of $v$ are playing two different strategies and thus $v$ adopts any of the two with probability $1/2$.
+\item suppose $v$ does not belong to the $j$-th monochromatic block but she is a neighbor of its border players and she changes her strategy.
+Then the dynamics reach a profile $\y$ of level $i+1$.
+Since $v$ cannot belong to a monochromatic block of size 1 (otherwise her block would disappear before block $j$) we can state that the two neighbors of $v$ are playing different strategies.
+Thus, when $v$ updates her strategy she chooses each of the two alternatives with probability $1/2$.
 Since there are two players adjacent to the border players of block $j$, this case happens with probability at most $1/n$.

-\item if a player $v$ that is not at the borders of a monochromatic block is selected for update and she changes her strategy then the two new adjacent monochromatic blocks are created and the level increases $1$.
-Notice that there are $n - 4(i+1) + s(\x^\star)$ such player $v$ and each has probability $\frac{1}{1+e^{2\Delta\beta}}$ of changing her strategy.
+\item suppose $v$ is a player that is not a broader player of any monochromatic block and she changes her strategy.
+Then, when $v$ changes her strategy a monochromatic block is split and the reached profile has level $i+2$.
+Notice that there are $n - 4(i+1) + s(\x)$ such players and each of them has probability $\frac{1}{1+e^{2\Delta\beta}}$ to change her strategy.

-\item in the remaining cases neither the level nor the length of the $j$-th monochromatic block changes. \end{itemize} Hence,
+\item for all the remaining choices for $v$ both the level of the reached profile and the length of the $j$-th monochromatic block remain the same as in the starting profile. \end{itemize} Hence,

 By simple calculations, similar to the ones for the case $l=1$, we obtain

 From the previous inequality and Equation~\ref{eq:ringnodom_gamma1}, a simple induction on $l$ shows that, for every $1\leq l< n-2i-1$, we have